Psalms For Life

 will never be shaken.

 In contrast to the preceding psalms, this one describes the person who pleases God.
-While the tabernacle was the tent devoted to God’s worship, it was also his earthly home or palace.
-Hence, David is asking what God looks for in the person he includes in his royal household, as Saul included David in his household and David included Mephibosheth in his.
+Besides being the tent devoted to God’s worship, the tabernacle was God’s earthly residence.
+Here David asks what God looks for in the person he takes into his royal household, as Saul included David in his household and David later included Mephibosheth in his.
 What kind of person does God welcome into the blessing and protection of his home?
-This question is vital because inclusion in a royal household always held the promise of royal favor for living in accord with the monarch’s values and concerns, but it also held the threat of royal fury for rejecting those values.
+This question is vital because inclusion in a royal household always held the promise of royal favor, provided one’s life was in accord with the king’s values and concerns.

-Though you are holy and I’m far from perfect, Lord, I would eat at your table and serve in your kingdom.
+Though you are holy and I am far from perfect, Lord, I long to eat at your table and serve in your kingdom.
 Help me see as you see, love what you love, hate what you hate, please you in all I do, and model my character after yours.
 Make me holy as you are holy, I pray.
 Amen.

 In your free moments today, meditate on these words: